hari1016/FLoRIST/README.md

 ## Threshold Selection

-τ ∈ [0.80, 0.99]

-Lower τ:

-✔ smaller global rank
-✔ higher communication efficiency
-✔ stronger compression

-Higher τ:

-✔ maximal accuracy
-✔ less compression
+The SVT threshold τ ∈ [0.80, 0.99] controls the retained rank of the global adapter.
+Lower thresholds produce stronger compression and higher communication efficiency, while higher thresholds prioritize maximal accuracy.

-We select τ via binary search to match or exceed baseline accuracy.

-SVT acts as a **regularizer** — filtering noisy client updates.
+In experiments, τ is selected via binary search to match or exceed baseline performance.
+Thresholding acts as an implicit regularizer that filters noisy client-specific components and preserves shared structure.

 ---

 ## Evaluation

-Every run automatically evaluates:
+Each run automatically reports:

 * MMLU accuracy
 * convergence curves
 * communication efficiency
 * adapter rank statistics

-Communication efficiency is defined as:

-> 1 / total parameters transmitted

-Lower rank → higher efficiency.
+Communication efficiency is defined as the inverse of total transmitted parameters.
+Lower effective rank corresponds to higher efficiency.

 ---

 ## Results Summary

-Across all experiments:

-FLoRIST achieves:

-* Best or second-best accuracy
-* Highest communication efficiency
-* Stable heterogeneous performance
-* Lowest server compute among accurate methods

-Key findings:
+Across all evaluated settings, FLoRIST achieves the strongest overall accuracy–efficiency trade-off.
+It frequently matches or exceeds the best baseline accuracy while delivering the highest communication efficiency and significantly lower server compute than full-matrix SVD methods.

+Representative findings include:

-* Up to **349× less communication vs full fine-tuning**
+* up to **349× less communication** than full fine-tuning
-* Up to **108× more efficient than FLoRA**
+* up to **108× higher efficiency** than FLoRA
-* ~7× lower server FLOPs vs FlexLoRA
+* ~7× lower server FLOPs than FlexLoRA
-* Adaptive rank compression per layer
+* adaptive rank compression that varies across layers
-* Intermediate layers require higher rank
-* q_proj > v_proj intrinsic dimensionality
+* higher intrinsic dimensionality in intermediate layers
+* consistent redundancy in value projections vs query projections

 ---

-## Communication Cost
+## Communication Cost Example

-Example (TinyLlama, Wizard):
+TinyLlama on Wizard (homogeneous):

 | Method      | Download (MB) |
 | ----------- | ------------- |